UCCNetsoc/UnFail2Ban/README.md

 # UnFail2Ban
 Web front-end and back-end to unban those hit by Fail2Ban.
 Written for UCC Netsoc.
-Very WIP
+Very WIP.
+Coded by Noah Santschi-Cooney (Strum355)

 # Dependencies
 Needs to be able to connect to ipinfo.io